Catalytic converters help turn toxic substances produced during internal combustion in automobile vehicles into less harmful ones.

 This is because they do make the engine work harder, which puts extra strain on the bike.
 But this reduction has been shown to be insignificant as compared to bikes without a catalytic converter.

-It’s also important to remember that even though you’re losing some speed, you’re producing less gas emissions when riding your bike with a catalytic converter.
+It’s also important to remember that even though you’re losing some speed, you’re producing fewer gas emissions when riding your bike with a catalytic converter.
 This makes your motorbike better for the environment, so it’s a win-win situation.

 On the other hand, catalytic converts may malfunction, become clogged, or simply need replacement, just like other types of mechanical equipment.
 And this can affect your bike’s speed and performance.